proximax-storage/xpx-testnet-chain-onboarding/README.md

 ### System Requirements
-The Sirius Blokchain Peer is designed to work with minimum perfomance 1 CPU core and 2GB RAM, so your Vagrant VM must have these minimum resource specs.
+The Sirius Blokchain Peer is designed to work with minimum perfomance on   1 CPU core and 2GB RAM, so your Vagrant VM must have these minimum resource specs.

 ### Install Vagrant on your local machine
 In order to run the vagrant distribution, its a prerequisite to install vagrant first.